The SSMP Program

 Summer Workshop

-An intensive SSMP workshop is offered every summer.
-The therapy includes both group and individual work, to meet the specific needs of each participant.
-A cure is not advocated in this program, but rather, the SSMP it is designed to show the stutterer how to manage their stuttering, eliminate word and situation fears, and greatly improve attitude and self-image.
+The Successful Stuttering Management Program has been offered every summer since 1962.
+The therapy includes both group and individual therapy, to meet the specific needs of each participant.
+The SSMP it is designed to show people who stutter how to manage their stuttering, eliminate word and situation fears, and greatly improve attitude and self-image.
 It is a residential program (meaning you live on campus during the program).
 An average day consists of clinical treatment sessions in the morning, followed by an afternoon of using the practiced techniques in real-life situations for improved generalization and, often, extracurricular activities in the evening.
-We include up to 8 first-time clients who stutter, up to 8 returning SSMP graduates, 8 grad-student clinicians and 6 supervisorial staff.

 Our Program

-• Staff includes certified Speech-Language Pathologists, Fluency Specialist and graduates of the Successful Stuttering Management program who assist as mentors.
+- Staff includes certified Speech-Language Pathologists and graduates of the Successful Stuttering Management program who assist as mentors.

-• The Successful Stuttering Management Program (SSMP) has helped hundreds of clients gain insights to deal honestly with their stuttering disorder.
+- Has helped hundreds of participant gain insights to deal honestly with their stuttering.

-• The SSMP was the creation of Dr. Dorvan Breitenfeldt, himself a stutterer.
+- The SSMP was the creation of Dr. Dorvan Breitenfeldt, himself a stutterer, in 1962.
 The Program was first published in the early 1990’s with the help of his professional partner, Delores Rusted Lorenz.

 About Eastern Washington University